-- > Check all figures against the equivalent for previous years where one exists. - If there are any significant variances or other anomalies between data for 2017 and previous years, query these. - Include contextual notes for data where necessary. - Co-ordinator to write directly to the LGMA in relation to issues of particular concern. - ➤ Keep a copy of all arithmetic calculations so that these can be reviewed by the LGMA or NOAC if required.
+- Check all figures against the equivalent for previous years where one exists. - ➤ If there are any significant variances or other anomalies between data for 2018 and previous years, query these. - Include contextual notes for data where necessary. - Co-ordinator to write directly to the NOAC Secretariat in relation to issues of particular concern.
+If the issue relates to uploading data, queries should be sent to the LGMA. - Keep a copy of all arithmetic calculations so that these can be reviewed by the LGMA or NOAC if required.
 Data should not be estimates.
 All calculations should be re-checked and peer-reviewed by more than one person. - Check that data provided is consistent with the instructions in this guidance document and with any relevant returns to D/HPLG or other agencies. - If the data is not consistent with these other returns for some reason, include a contextual note explaining why this is the case.